aws-samples/aws-service-catalog-tools-workshop/workshop/content/30-puppet/150-prerequisites.md

 ---

-In order to complete this workshop you will need a single AWS Account and a web browser where you can access the AWS console.
+In order to complete this workshop you will need:

-If you are using Service Catalog Puppet with Service Catalog Factory you should install the two tools into the same account.

-We also recommend a tasty set of biscuits and a cup of tea!
+- A single AWS Account which you can log into
+- A Web Browser where to access the AWS console.

+{{% notice note%}}
+Running this Workshop at re:invent?
+We have provided an AWS Account for you.
+Details available on the card you were handed when you entered the room.
+{{% /notice %}}